heyxyz/hey/CONTRIBUTING.md

 ## Feature Requests

 Feature Requests by the community are highly encouraged.
-Please feel free to create a [issue](https://github.com/lensterxyz/lenster/issues/new) or to upvote 👍 [an existing issues](https://github.com/lensterxyz/lenster/issues) in the GitHub.
+Please feel free to create an [issue](https://github.com/lensterxyz/lenster/issues/new) or to upvote 👍 [an existing issue](https://github.com/lensterxyz/lenster/issues) in the GitHub.

 ## Code of Conduct